BarbWire-1/curved-text/management.md

 -
 TODO M 20.3 Ensure documentation indicates what values are acceptable (bad values can cause crashes).
 Document default values where they might differ from expectations.\

-TODO M 800.2 convert app/index from .ts to .js\

 Interface:
 -